Seizure Clusters, Status Epilepticus, and Rescue Medication

 When should rescue medications be used for seizure clusters or status epilepticus?

 Every person with LGS and epilepsy should develop a Seizure Action Plan (SAP) with his or her medical provider that details the indications for use of a seizure rescue medication and which medication should be used.
-This plan should be implemented as soon as possible once a seizure cluster or status epilepticus (seizure greater than 5 minutes) is identified.
-The plan should be written down and be available for anyone who might be with the individual when they experience a seizure.
-For those known to have frequent seizure clusters or status epilepticus, a plan should also be available for emergency medical personnel.
+You should implement this plan as soon as possible once you identify a seizure cluster or status epilepticus (seizure lasting longer than 5 minutes).
+You should document the plan and ensure it’s accessible to anyone with the individual during a seizure.
+For individuals with frequent seizure clusters or status epilepticus, an emergency plan should be available for medical personnel.
 Most schools and daycare providers require a written Seizure Action Plan for all children with epilepsy that details the types of seizures they have, what should be done if they have a seizure, and when rescue medications should be given.

 How do I create a Seizure Action Plan?